vuejs/v2.vuejs.org/source/guide/index.md

 <div id="person-&#123;&#123;id&#125;&#125;">Hello &#123;&#123;name&#125;&#125;!</div>
 ```

-<p class="tip">It is not recommended to use mustache bindings inside the `style` attribute because Internet Explorer, regardless of version, will remove invalid inline styles when parsing the HTML.</p>
+Although it is convenient, there are a few things you need to be aware of:

+<p class="tip">The `src` attribute on an `<image>` element makes an HTTP requests when a value is set, so when the template is first parsed it will result in a 404.
+In this case `v-attr` is preferred.</p>

+<p class="tip">Internet Explorer will remove invalid inline `style` attributes when parsing HTML, so always use `v-style` when binding inline CSS if you want to support IE.</p>

-<p class="tip">You can also use triple mustaches for unescaped HTML, which translate  to `v-html` internally.
-However, since this can open up window for potential XSS attacks, it is suggested that you only use triple mustaches when you are certain about the security of the data source.</p>
+<p class="tip">You can use triple mustaches &#123;&#123;&#123; like this &#125;&#125;&#125; for unescaped HTML, which translates to `v-html` internally.
+However, this can open up windows for potential XSS attacks, therefore it is suggested that you only use triple mustaches when you are absolutely sure that the data source is secure.</p>

 ### Filters